florealnicolas/Abbey/README.md

 > **24/11/2016**
 > * I'm back in the land of the living, I guess!
     I started to translate my beloved Abbey in Java OO, what is a more suitable language to talk Abbey.

 > **01/02/2017**
 > * After all this time choosing between JavaScript and Java.
 I chose permanently to program a sort of OO in JavaScript.

+> **07/06/2017**
+> * The exams came by last week, so why won't I go a little further in this matter?
+    I could use a little break now and then.